dominusmi/GridWorlds.jl/README.md

 # GridWorlds.jl

 This package provides a way to customise GridWorlds-like MDPs.
 It is based on the [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) generic MDP framework.
 Currently, solvers are not available, since they're in the process of being upgraded to `Julia 0.7`.
+Simple value iteration implemented in [this Gist](https://gist.github.com/dominusmi/dff15ac1c3d211ae250ac0a5d73e0c3c) meanwhile.

 ## Simple Usage